11x-dev/hint-button-bug/README.md

 ![showHint function](https://res.cloudinary.com/dxq77puhi/image/upload/v1748894576/showHint_function_submodule_missing_method_6_2_2025_vfatsu.png)

-3. Let's search for this missing method.
-We find that it's inside the MoveTree file inside our submodule, which is coded in instead of being a submodule.
-We notice that the "findBranchesWithWrongAnswer()" method is missing.
+3. Let's search for this related method.
+We find that it's inside the MoveTree file inside our submodule (remember that our submodule is coded in and not actually a submodule).
+Within this file, we notice that the "findBranchesWithWrongAnswer()" method is missing.
 How can we find this missing code?
 Think about it for a little before proceeding.

 ![Submodule missing method search](https://res.cloudinary.com/dxq77puhi/image/upload/v1748895258/Finding_submodule_method_search_codesandbox_6_2_2025_vwgku0.png)